danielsc/openai/notes.md

-## Findings
+# Improving the performance of an LLM task

-### The Task
+## The Task

 The task is text classification of Yelp reviews -- the review text is given and it has to categorized into a 5 star rating.
 The dataset is a 10000 review subset of the full Yelp dataset with all features but `text` and `stars` removed.
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/code/omkarsabnis/sentiment-analysis-on-the-yelp-reviews-dataset/data) and can be seen [here](data/1raw/yelp.csv)

-### Fine-tuning is useful.

 For classification, below are the different models and modes that were tried.
-As can be seen, **zero shot** only starts to perform well with davinci. **Fine-tuning** works well on the lower end models, but strangely tops out on babbage with curie performing worse. **Embedding + AutoML**, however, works very well on curie. **few shot** is doing amazingly well on davinci reaching a level that is close to the state of the art for the task ([see here](https://paperswithcode.com/sota/text-classification-on-yelp-5)).
+As can be seen, **zero shot** only starts to perform well with davinci. **Fine-tuning** works well on the lower end models, but strangely tops out on babbage with curie performing worse. **Embedding + AutoML**, however, works very well on curie and also on ada. **few shot** is doing amazingly well on davinci reaching a level that is close to the state of the art for the task ([see here](https://paperswithcode.com/sota/text-classification-on-yelp-5)).

 ![](images/yelp_test_f1.png)